a68lin/ura-projects/experiments-elastic-nfcorpus.md

 To work with [NFCorpus](https://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/), you can download it again in the search-tutorial directory or copy the existing one from previous guides.

-To download NFCorpus, go to the search-tutorial directory:
+To download NFCorpus, open up a new terminal and go to the search-tutorial directory:
 ```bash
 wget https://public.ukp.informatik.tu-darmstadt.de/thakur/BEIR/datasets/nfcorpus.zip -P collections
 unzip collections/nfcorpus.zip -d collections
 ```

 We need to convert the corpus from jsonl to json.
 Additionally, because Field '_id' and 'metedata' are special fields which cannot be added inside a document in Elasticsearch, we need to change these two fields' names.

-In the Python shell, run the following code:
+In the previous running Python shell, run the following code:

 ```python
 import json